Saw: Toothed saws

-Frequency of teeth
+Spacing of teeth

-The most common measurement of the frequency of teeth on a saw blade is point per inch (25 mm).
+The most common measurement of the spacing of teeth on a saw blade is point per inch (25 mm).
 It is taken by setting the tip (or point) of one tooth at the zero point on a ruler, and then counting the number of points between the zero mark and the one-inch mark, inclusive (that is, including both the point at the zero mark and any point that lines up precisely with the one-inch mark).
 There is always one more point per inch than there are teeth per inch (e.g., a saw with 14 points per inch will have 13 teeth per inch, and a saw with 10 points per inch will have 9 teeth per inch).
 Some saws do not have the same number of teeth per inch throughout their entire length, but the vast majority do.
 Those with more teeth per inch at the toe are described as having incremental teeth, in order to make starting the saw cut easier.

-An alternative measurement of the frequency of teeth on a saw blade is teeth per inch.
+An alternative measurement of the spacing of teeth on a saw blade is teeth per inch.
 Usually abbreviated TPI, as in, "a blade consisting of 18TPI." (cf. points per inch.)